Local likelihood estimation for covariance functions with spatially-varying parameters: the convoSPAT package for R: Discussion

 \section{Discussion}

 In this paper, we have presented a nonstationary spatial Gaussian process model that is highly flexible yet amenable to computationally efficient inference, as shown through its implementation in the new \pkg{convoSPAT} package for \proglang{R}.
-In fact, for a moderately large real data set, the nonstationary model is significantly faster to fit than the stationary model (see Table \ref{realdata_summary}).
+In fact, for a moderately large real data set, fitting the nonstationary model is significantly faster than fitting the stationary model (at least using \code{Aniso_fit}; see Table \ref{realdata_summary}).
 The model also allows for visualization of the estimated nonstationarity, for both the spatially-varying variance parameters and correlation structure.

 The tradeoff for the computational tractability of this model is that uncertainty in the locally-estimated parameters is not accounted for in global estimation and, more seriously, this uncertainty is not quantified in the parameter estimation.
 Furthermore, the model is not completely pre-packaged, in that the user must specify the mixture component grid, fit radius, and tuning parameter, and the resulting parameter estimates and predictions may be sensitive to these choices.
 Since uncertainty in parameter estimates is not provided, it is difficult to determine if a nonstationary model is needed or if a stationary model would be sufficient.
 However, the primary goal of this model is to provide a ``quick and dirty'' way to fit a nonstationary Gaussian process model to spatial data, allowing new nonstationary methods to be compared with another model that is also nonstationary, instead of simply a stationary model.
 And, since the model can be fit very quickly, a practitioner can fit the model for many choices of the mixture component grid, fit radius, and tuning parameter (similar to the strategy in Section \ref{modelSumm}) and use the provided evaluation criteria (or other criteria) to choose a final model.